Non-abelian soft radiation data for a celestial theory: Introduction and motivation

 \secn{SingSoft} is devoted to the single soft-gluon emission current, which is known for massless non-abelian theories up to two loops in full generality~\cite{Dixon:2019lnw}, and up to three loops for amplitudes involving only two hard colored particles~\cite{Herzog:2023sgb}.
 Here we discuss the physical significance of logarithmic terms that emerge starting at one loop, which turn out to be entirely associated with the scale of the gauge coupling, and we emphasize the appearance of more intricate color and kinematic structures starting at two loops.
 In \secn{DoubleSoft}, we turn our attention to the double soft emission current, which is known at one loop in full generality~\cite{Zhu:2020ftr, Czakon:2022dwk}.
 Here the focus is on strong-ordering and collinear limits, and helicity dependence.
 We note, however, that gauge-theory data extends beyond these limits, providing constraints that go beyond the reach of the conformal operator product expansion (OPE).
 Finally, in \secn{TripleSoft}, we consider the triple soft emission current, which on the gauge-theory side is known only at tree level~\cite{Catani:2019nqv}.
 Even at leading order, however, it contains very non-trivial color and kinematic structures.
-In particular, with three soft emitted particles, it becomes possible to take consecutive collinear limits, thus testing the associativity of the corresponding conformal OPE in different helicity configurations.
+In particular, with three soft emitted particles, it becomes possible to take consecutive collinear limits\footnote{Multi-collinear limits of tree-level amplitudes have also been investigated in the context of celestial holography in Ref.~\cite{Ebert:2020nqf}.}, thus testing the associativity of the corresponding conformal OPE in different helicity configurations.